celestiaorg/docs/docs/developers/node-tutorial.md

 ### Submit a PFD Transaction

-In this example, e will be submitting a transaction to the PFD endpoint.
+In this example, we will be submitting a PayForData transaction to the node's `/submit_pfd` endpoint.

+Some things to consider:

-PFD is a PayForData Message.
+* PFD is a PayForData Message.
-The endpoint also takes in a `namespace_id` and `data` values.
+* The endpoint also takes in a `namespace_id` and `data` values.

-Namespace ID should be 8 bytes.
+* Namespace ID should be 8 bytes.
-Data is in hex-encoded bytes of the raw message.
+* Data is in hex-encoded bytes of the raw message.
+* `gas_limit` is the limit of gas to use for the transaction

 We use the following `namespace_id` of `0000010000000100` and the `data` value of `68656c6c6f`.